-If you much prefer hands-on courses rather than theory, consider looking at apprenticeship options as well as the standard degree route.
+If you much prefer hands-on courses rather than theory, consider also looking at apprenticeship options as well as the standard degree route.

-3. Check out this article on STEM subjects you may not have met at school – don’t just limit yourself to the core science subjects!
+Check out this article on STEM subjects you may not have met at school – don’t just limit yourself to the core science subjects!
 Have a flick through university prospectuses to see if other courses would interest you too.

-4. Once you’ve identified a handful of potential subjects, read up around them.
+Once you’ve identified a handful of potential subjects, read up around them.
 Look online at course descriptions and blogs, read related magazines and books, and if possible try and get in touch with current students for these subjects to discuss what their experiences are – this could be through a university or an online forum such as the student room.

-5. Don’t feel rushed to make a decision – it may seem like all your friends have their life planned out, but in fact everyone is still figuring things out.
+Don’t feel rushed to make a decision – it may seem like all your friends have their life planned out, but in fact everyone is still figuring things out.
 It’s often better to take a gap year to give yourself time to work out what you most enjoy, rather than wasting a year and £9000 on a course you don’t enjoy.

 Alternatively, consider more flexible degree courses such as Natural Sciences or joint honours degrees, which could enable you to keep your options open or explore a new subject before committing to it.